maremita/evoVGM/README.md

 ## Usage
 ### Using `evovgm.py`, the main program
 `evovgm.py` is the main program that uses the **EvoVGM** model with different substitution models (JC69, K80 and GTR).
 The model can be trained for `nb_replicates` times.
 The program can use a sequence alignment from a `FASTA` file or simulates a new sequence alignment using evolutionary parameters defined in the configuration file.
 A new  configuration file can be copied and customized from `evovgm_conf_template.ini`.
-Once the `evoVGM` package is installed, `evovgm.py` can be called from anywhere.
+`evovgm.py` program could be found in the `scripts/` directory.
+However, once the `evoVGM` package is installed, it can be called from anywhere using this command line:

 ```
 evovgm.py evovgm_conf_template.ini